cloudfoundry/php-buildpack/README.md

 Here's a list of some special features of the buildpack.

   - supports running commands or migration scripts prior to application startup
-  - download location is configurable, allowing users to host binaries on the same network (i.e. run without an Internet connection)
   - supports an extension mechanism that allows the buildpack to provided additional functionality
   - allows for application developers to provide custom extensions
-  - easy troubleshooting with the BP_DEBUG environment variable
+  - easy troubleshooting with the `BP_DEBUG` environment variable

 ## Examples